alpha-nero1/HyperBox-JS/README.md

 HyperBox-JS is a simple alternative to Angular, React and Vue.
 They are the inspiration for this project.

+You can easily get started by installing the CLI:
+- `npm i -g hyperbox-js-cli`
+Then using the CLI you can spin up your own HyperBox-JS project with:
+- `hpx create <app name>`

+&nbsp;

 ## Links
 - Link to hyperbox-js-cli: https://www.npmjs.com/package/hyperbox-js-cli
 - Link to code repository: https://github.com/alpha-nero1/HyperBox-JS